-In this guide, we’ll help you do exactly that.
+In this guide, we’ll help you answer that question.

 We’ll do a step-by-step walkthrough on how to write a Shopify product description.
 We’ll dig deep - discuss what’s effective and what to avoid, how to optimize for mobile users, how to automate Shopify product description writing and more.

 Image and speed optimization are also important for Shopify store SEO performance.
 Use TinyIMG for this and moreTry TinyIMG today

 Why does Shopify product description matter?

 We all agree that product descriptions matter.
 But what exactly do they give your store that makes them such a vital aspect?

 - Great customer experience/conversions.
 For people to buy products, they need to understand their characteristics and unique selling points perfectly.
 Depending on your niche, product descriptions might serve your conversion rates even more than product images.